 As durable as it gets, the S210T has a fantastic corrosion-proof filter tank that can weather the elements with ease.
-All its 14”, 16”, 18” and 20” size variants, have 7-position vari-flo valve that will be able to give you the optimal water flow even at lower pressure drops.
+All its 14”, 16”, 18” and 20” size variants, have a 7-position vari-flow valve that will be able to give you the optimal water flow even at lower pressure drops.

 The Sand Master is the perfect solution for treating any above ground soft sided pool.
-As it features a fantastic 20 GPM pump and a 4 position multiport valve and system base, it effortlessly sieves through the most persistent debris particle.
+As it features a fantastic 20 GPM pump and a four-position multiport valve and system base, it effortlessly sieves through the most persistent debris particle.

 Since its conception 80 years ago, Hayward has symbolized sophistication and reliability in the pool treatment market.
 And as one of the pioneers of modern-day pool cleaning, they have been helping pool owners with all their maintenance needs.

-The SwimClear Plus series is the latest addition to their cartridge filter oeuvre, which are perhaps the most advanced pool equipment in that genre.
+The SwimClear Plus series is the latest addition to their cartridge filter oeuvre, which is perhaps the most advanced pool equipment in that genre.

-Ranging from 90 square feet to 175 square feet , the SwimClear Plus C1200 variants have 1.5” to 2” pipe sizes that come with a single locking knob, which securely fastens the head to the filter tank.
-This uni-polar body eliminates the use of bolts or clamps that would have otherwise been at great risk of a leak from corrosion.
+Ranging from 90 square feet to 175 square feet, the SwimClear Plus C1200 variants have 1.5” to 2” pipe sizes that come with a single locking knob, which securely fastens the head to the filter tank.
+This uni-polar body eliminates the use of bolts or clamps that would have otherwise been at considerable risk of a leak from corrosion.

-Additionally, to maintain a maximized water flow the filters even have an extra large cartridge element that have new precision features and an extruded core.
+Additionally, to maintain a maximized water flow, the filters even have an extra-large cartridge element that has new precision features and an extruded core.
 This keeps the internal mechanisms durable while giving a well-balanced filtration process.

 Its large cartridge (700 square feet) is very easy to clean and replace.
 As it eliminates the risk of backwashing, the filter is efficiently able to save up to 2,500 gallons of water.
 And along with the manifold configurations, it provides one of the most effective hydraulic performances that reduce the overall cost of operations.

-With customer satisfaction in mind, Intex has gone a step further in making their Krystal Clear Cartridge Filters one of the most accessible water treatment tool in today’s market.
+With customer satisfaction in mind, Intex has gone a step further in making its Krystal Clear Cartridge Filters one of the most accessible water treatment tools in today’s market.

 And by mixing air with water, it oxidizes the iron and manganese in the pool.
-This not only gives the pool a much-needed sparkle, but increases the number of negative ions at the water surface as well.
-The negative ions improve the air quality around the pool and keep it fresh for an extended period of time.
+This not only gives the pool a much-needed sparkle but increases the number of negative ions at the water surface as well.
+The negative ions improve the air quality around the pool and keep it fresh for an extended period.

 As we have already mentioned, D.E is the best when it comes to being the most efficient option of keeping your pool clean, but it’s quite expensive and out of reach for many pool owners.
 Hayward, on the other hand, tries to solve this issue by creating an entry-level and affordable range of D.E pool filters, and the ProGrid is one such series.

-The D.E ProSeries comes with an effective filtration areas range of 24 square feet to 72 square feet and a series range of 48-144 GPM public flow rate.
+The D.E ProSeries comes with an effective filtration area range of 24 square feet to 72 square feet and a series range of 48-144 GPM free flow rates.
 Where the DE6020 sits at around 120 GPM, making it ideal for a moderately sized pool.
 It comes with a high capacity manual air relief valve that releases air much quicker and facilitates a much even and continuous water flow.

 Hayward’s Perflex D.E Filter Systems stole the show when it came to providing us with one of the fastest pool filtration experiences.
-And what makes them, so amazingly quick is the versatile Plex-Tubes that allows the filters to instantly drain out the dirt and powder for seamless water flow.
+And what makes them so amazingly quick is the versatile Plex-Tubes that allow the filters to instantly drain out the dirt and powder for seamless water flow.

-The EC50C93S has variants of 1 HP and 1.5 HP of Power Flo Lx and Power Flo Matrix pumps, that come with their own exclusive bump handles making them easily accessible for manual control.
+The EC50C93S has variants of 1 HP, and 1.5 HP of Power Flo Lx and Power Flo Matrix pumps that come with their exclusive bump handles, making them easily accessible for manual control.
 And the more popular 1.5 HP has 2-3 system components and a Power-Flo Matrix, which has a modular platform base that accepts optional chlorine feeders.